mx1001/hardops_manual/docs/ssharpen.md

 ## Why Ssharpen

+>> Sharpen also is ran in edit mode with Set Sharp if nothing is selected.
+Otherwise it just marks / unmarks the selection.
+This can be handy for using ssharpen without exiting edit mode.

 If you were to ssharpen manually you would have to click smooth, set autosmooth, go in edit mode select sharps based off of angle then mark as crease / sharp / seam / bevel weight.
 For simplicity we call that marking ssharp.
 To do this manually would put unwanted wear on your keyboard not to mention and uncountable amount of additional clicks.

 ![ssharpen](img/ssharpen/s1.gif)

 > SSharpen does not add a bevel modifier or any modifier of any kind.
+It only smooths the object and marks edges.
+As a result we feel it is the softer of the duo ssharpen/scharpen

 ---